UBC-STAT/stat-548r/index.md

 ## Statistics PhD Qualifying Papers

-This course is formally part of the Qualifying Process (STAT 548A/B) for PhD students.
+This course is formally part of the [Qualifying Course (STAT 548A/B)](https://www.stat.ubc.ca/phd-qualifying-course){:target="_blank"}{:rel="noopener noreferrer"} for PhD students.
 In class, we will focus on developing skills and knowledge that will help students indirectly on their Qualifying Papers (QPs).
 On most Wednesdays through October, there will be QP-specific sessions for Statistics students who are writing QPs.
 Please see the [schedule]({{ site.baseurl }}/schedule/) for details.

 ## Target Audience

-The course is designed with new PhD students in Statistics in mind, but most of the main ideas apply to adjacent/overlapping fields (e.g., Computer Science, Mathematics, etc.), with the caveat that every academic community has its own codes, values, standard methods, etc. In fact, the course structure and many of the activities are adapted (and in many cases, used with no or only minor modifications) from a [course for new PhD students in Computer Science at Harvard](https://harvard-cs290-2025-26.github.io/).
+The course is designed with new PhD students in Statistics in mind, but most of the main ideas apply to adjacent/overlapping fields (e.g., Computer Science, Mathematics, etc.), with the caveat that every academic community has its own codes, values, standard methods, etc. In fact, the course structure and many of the activities are adapted (and in many cases, used with no or only minor modifications) from a [course for new PhD students in Computer Science at Harvard](https://harvard-cs290-2025-26.github.io/){:target="_blank"}{:rel="noopener noreferrer"}.
 This is all to say that students from other fields may benefit from the course, and the course will benefit from having students from other fields.
 Depending on the mix of disciplines of enrolled students, we may try to adapt some activities, with the main constraints being time, resources, and instructor knowledge.

 ## Course Credit